kevin-hinz/slvs-docs-wiki/Connected-Mode.md

 * Multicriteria and Test exclusions are not supported.
 SonarLint for Visual Studio only supports Global Source File Exclusions, Source File Exclusions, and Source File Inclusions when setting the analysis scope.
 See the pages about file inclusion and exclusion on [SonarQube](https://docs.sonarqube.org/latest/project-administration/narrowing-the-focus/#file-exclusion-and-inclusion) and [Sonarcloud](https://docs.sonarcloud.io/advanced-setup/analysis-scope/#file-exclusion-and-inclusion) in their documentation.

 # Unbinding a project
-It is not possible to unbind a project from the Visual Studio UI.
-See these instructions to remove a solution from Connected Mode:
+It is not possible to unbind a project from the Visual Studio UI however, this feature is on the Team's backlog.
+Nevertheless, it is possible to manually remove a solution from Connected Mode:

-* For all languages except C# and VB: delete the .sonarlint folder that is located at the solution level.
-* For C# and VB projects: additional steps are required.
-Because these languages use Visual Studio’s ruleset mechanism, binding a project modifies the project files, so you’ll need to remove the lines added when you bound the project.
-See [the special configuration details here](https://github.com/SonarSource/sonarlint-visualstudio/wiki/Connected-Mode-configuration-for--C%23-and-Visual-Basic-projects).
+* Delete the bindings folder associated with your project: Each bound solution will have a separate folder under that is located in the \%AppData%\SonarLint for Visual Studio\Bindings folder; delete the associated project folder.

 # Legacy connected mode

+Before SonarLint for Visual Studio version 7.0 (released in June 2023), Connected Mode behaved a bit differently:

+* In versions 6.16 and earlier, SonarLint saved all of its configuration files *inside the solution project folder*, and it was up to the user to commit or exclude the Sonar settings.
+This caused some version control management problems, especially when syncing with the server in Connected Mode.
+Please check the [Previous versions](https://github.com/SonarSource/sonarlint-visualstudio/wiki/Previous-versions) page for important details when running in Connected Mode.
+* From version 7.0 and newer, the settings folder was moved outside of the solution directory to the %AppData%\Roaming\SonarLint for Visual Studio\Bindings folder.

 Before SonarLint for Visual Studio version 4.0 (released in May 2018), Connected Mode behaved a bit differently:
 * The appropriate NuGet package for the `SonarAnalyzer.CSharp/SonarAnalyzer.VisualBasic` analyzers were added to each project.
 * The Connected Mode settings were saved in a solution-level folder called SonarQube in a file called `SolutionBinding.sqconfig`.